NOTE: This article is listed in the following 'checklist' guides: [Integrate] Errors while Recording, Posting, or Importing

 Debug logs are populated with records any time an action is performed within a Component that is not set to "0 - Disabled".
 Best practice is to perform the activity that you wish to analyze two or more times.
 This makes it easier to identify the group of records associated with your activity, especially if there are other activities being performed at the same time.

-There is a debug log table for these Components of the DSP:
+There is a separate debug log table for each of these Components of the SST (fka DSP):

 - Collect - DataGarage.dbo.ttDebugLog

 - Master Data Management (fka dspConduct) - DGE.dbo.ttDebugLog